Consider allowing JavaScript. Otherwise, you have to be proficient in

 }

-close.screen(all = TRUE)
+}close.screen(all = TRUE)

 par(op)

-slopes$slope <- sprintf("%+5.1f", slopes$slope)
+$slope <- sprintf("%+5.1f", slopes$slope)

-names(slopes)[6] <- "sign # 0"
+slopesnames(slopes)[6] <- "sign # 0"

-last.3 <- data[as.numeric(as.character(data$Time)) >= 6, ]
+.3 <- data[as.numeric(as.character(data$Time)) >= 6, ]

-muddle <- lm(log(C.pd) ~ Sequence + Subject * Sequence + Period +
+last<- lm(log(C.pd) ~ Sequence + Subject * Sequence + Period +

-Formulation + Subject * Formulation * Sequence +
+muddle + Subject * Formulation * Sequence +

-Time + Time * Sequence + Time * Subject * Sequence +
+Formulation + Time * Sequence + Time * Subject * Sequence +

 Time * Period + Time * Period +